 You can technically get off anywhere along the route if you ask your driver, but for most attractions, you will still need to walk from your drop-off point.

-In my humble opinion, taking the minibus is time-consuming, so if you only have 2-4 days in Cappadocia, I’d opt to rent a car or take an organised tour.
+In my humble opinion, taking the minibus is time-consuming, so if you only have 2-4 days in Cappadocia, I’d opt to rent a car or take an organized tour.

 Hot Air Balloons in Cappadocia